cynthiahuang7/cynthiahuang7.github.io/about.md

             <img src="{{ site.baseurl }}/assets/images/about.jpg" alt="Your Name" class="profile-photo">
         </div>
         <div class="content">
-            <p>Cynthia Huang is a Senior Product Manager at Borealis AI, focusing on capital markets initiatives and LLM-powered products.
-She is also pursuing a part-time PhD at the University of Waterloo, under the supervision of Pascal Poupart.
-Her research primarily explores multi-agent reinforcement learning and cooperative AI. </p>
+            <p>Cynthia Huang is a Senior Product Manager at Borealis AI, focusing on capital markets initiatives and language model-powered products.
+She is also pursuing a part-time PhD in Computer Science at the University of Waterloo, under the supervision of <a href="https://cs.uwaterloo.ca/~ppoupart/">Pascal Poupart</a>.
+Her research explores multi-agent reinforcement learning and cooperative AI. </p>
             <p>Previously, Cynthia gained six years of experience in capital markets.
 She started her career as a quantitative trader, developing market-making trading strategies and portfolio risk management algorithms for equities.
-Later, she led a team of AI engineers and quantitative trading analysts to design and create algorithms for liquidity-seeking strategies, utilizing multi-objective reinforcement learning.</p>
+Later, she led a team of AI engineers and quantitative trading analysts to design and build algorithms that leverage multi-objective reinforcement learning for liquidity-seeking strategies.</p>
         </div>
     </div>
 </body>